 - Share what they have learned with the class through an oral presentation

-Step 1: Have the class share types of extreme weather that they've experienced or read about; list these on a board or chart paper.
+Step 1: Have the class share types of extreme weather that they've experienced or read about.
+List these on the whiteboard or chart paper.
 (Save this list for Day 2.)

 Step 2: Inform students they will be creating their own extreme weather along with calm non-extreme weather.
-In pairs, have students visit the Weather Maker section of Weather Watch.
+In pairs, have students visit the Weather Maker: A Weather Watch Activity.

 Step 3: Allow students to explore creating different weather conditions, directing them to observe the effects of certain changes.
 Students should pay particular attention to air pressure, temperature, wind, and humidity.